 Header image courtesy of Fat Chad’s (Facebook)

-In a city 8,000 miles away from New York, it may be difficult finding these ‘deli-style’ sandwiches that remind us so much of why New York is so special.
-To make things easy, we have compiled a list of places for you to grab a New York-inspired deli sandwich right here in Hong Kong.
+In a city 8,000 miles away from New York, it may be difficult finding these “deli-style” sandwiches that remind us so much of why New York is so special.
+To make things easy, we have compiled a list of places for you to grab a New York-inspired deli sandwich right here in Hong Kong!

 Established in 2016, Morty’s is a home away from home for New Yorkers in Hong Kong.
 This delicatessen is a chic and modern take on the classic delis that line streets all throughout New York.
 Open for all three meals of the day, all of its meats are traditionally aged, cured, and smoked in-house.
 Morty’s is particularly proud of the quality ingredients used in its recipes, such as the addition of American hickory and cherrywood chips during the smoking process to bring out sweet and hearty flavours within the meat.

-Some delicious items that Morty’s is well-known for are its classic Pastrami Sandwich ($120), a flavourful package that beautifully reveals the result of the delicate ageing process.
-Another popular dish is their Reuben Sandwich ($130), which comes with their house-smoked pastrami, Swiss cheese, sauerkraut, and a tangy Thousand Island dressing on rye bread.
+Some delicious items that Morty’s is well-known for are its classic pastrami sandwich ($120), a flavourful package that beautifully reveals the result of the delicate ageing process.
+Another popular dish is their Reuben sandwich ($130), which comes with their house-smoked pastrami, Swiss cheese, sauerkraut, and a tangy Thousand Island dressing on rye bread.

 Main Street Deli, Lower Lobby Level, The Langham, 8 Peking Road, Tsim Sha Tsui | (+852) 2132 7898

+The Diner is a classic American diner located at Arbuthnot Road in Central that provides a traditional American experience.
 Although burgers are what they are most known for, they also serve up sandwiches to evoke memories of New York.
-Try The McCarthy ($98), a stupendous grilled cheese sandwich of ham, cheddar cheese, mozzarella, and Monterey Jack on sourdough bread, or their Willie Nelson ($98), a rich medley of cheddar cheese and bourbon bacon jam melted onto a griddled sourdough.
+Try the McCarthy ($98), a stupendous grilled cheese sandwich of ham, cheddar cheese, mozzarella, and Monterey Jack on sourdough bread, or their Willie Nelson ($98), a rich medley of cheddar cheese and bourbon bacon jam melted onto a griddled sourdough.

 The Diner, Shiu King Court, 4–8 Arbuthnot Road, Central | (+852) 2798 8219

-From the people who brought you the triple threat of BlackSalt, Brut!, and Pondi comes their newest venture: Fat Chad’s.
+From the people who brought you the triple threat of BlackSalt, Brut, and Pondi comes their newest venture: Fat Chad’s.
 The concept of this chic and vibrant restaurant is to capture the essence of New York’s multicultural atmosphere through their food, taking inspiration from the bodegas of the Big Apple—neighbourhood convenience stores that sell everyday necessities, snacks, and deli sandwiches made to go that can be found on almost every street corner of New York.

-Fat Chad’s offers classics such as the infamous Chopped Cheese ($115), Reuben Sandwich ($120), and B.E.C ($110), their version of a bacon and egg sandwich.
+Fat Chad’s offers classics such as the infamous chopped cheese ($115), Reuben sandwich ($120), and B.E.C. ($110), their version of a bacon and egg sandwich.
 Other must-tries include their innovative sandwiches, such as their Double Stack ($125), a pulled lamb burger with mint and pomegranate chimichurri, yoghurt, and olive tapenade, all combined in a beer naan flatbread.
 Aside from all the glorious sandwiches they serve, Fat Chad’s also crafts its own homemade ice cream.

-Fat Chad’s, G/F, 119B Second Street, Sai Ying Pun | (+852) 5536 9665
+Fat Chad’s, 119B Second Street, Sai Ying Pun | (+852) 5536 9665

 Schragels launched itself onto the Hong Kong food scene in 2014 and has been supplying hotels, restaurants, food and beverage groups, and the people of Hong Kong and Macau with authentic New York-style bagels ever since.
-Founded by Rebecca Schrage, whose father is Jewish American, she takes inspiration for Schragels from her grandparents, who ran a Jewish deli in New York.
+Founded by Rebecca Schrage, whose father is Jewish-American, she takes inspiration for Schragels from her grandparents, who ran a Jewish deli in New York.